 (8) Step-son Don Harris of Edgewater, FL

-2. Ann Bandorf, born 03 Apr 1919, St Johns Park, Flagler CO, FL, died Jan 1980, Pueblo of Acoma, Valencia, NM.
-She married a J. P. Jones.
-He mother died soon after her birth and as her father was unable to care for her she was placed in St Mary’s Orphanage in Jacksonville, Duval CO, FL where she was adopted, however, she later contacted her birth family.
+2. Annie Bandorf, born 1916-1918, St Johns Park, Flagler CO, FL.
+Her mother died soon after her birth and as her father was unable to care for her, she was placed in St Mary’s Orphanage in Jacksonville, Duval CO, FL where she was adopted, however, she later contacted her birth family.

 Source: The First Families of Flagler by Mary Ketus Deen Holland who listed as sources, Census and Published Articles.